publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIII/m__us_usc_t7_s1726a.md

         (3) take any comments received into consideration prior to the issuance of the final guideline or annual policy guidance.

-    (c) __Regulations__
+    (c) __Regulations and guidance__

         (1) __In general__

             The Administrator shall promptly issue all necessary regulations and make revisions to agency guidelines with respect to changes in the operation or implementation of the program established under this subchapter.
+Not later than 270 days after the date of the enactment of the Agricultural Act of 2014, the Administrator shall issue all regulations and revisions to agency guidance necessary to implement the amendments made to this subchapter by such Act.

         (2) __Requirements__

-        The Administrator shall develop regulations with the intent of—
+        The Administrator shall develop regulations and guidance with the intent of—

             (A) simplifying procedures for participation in the programs established under this subchapter;